littlemonkee/ADR-website/README.md

 - Formatting of the navigation bars in particular the sub-menu appeared quite different across the various screen sizes.
 I resolved this issue using media queries.
 - The header sections with the 'strapline' and professional body logos in would not resize initially with changes to the screen width below about 768 pixels in width.
 I determined this was due to my choice of Bootstrap grid sizing so moved from "col-md-#" to "col-sm-#" which resolved the problem.
 - The position of the images in the main Section was reviewed and amended as a result of UAT.
 - On Internet Explorer the Header section currently does not function properly: The strapline has moved to the left and the professional body logos have disappeared.
-This is currently being reviewed for a fix.
+This has been fixed by removing the logos from individual divs.
+- The main company logo was not rendering nicely on Internet Explorer.
+I fixed this by setting the image width to different percentages including using media queries to resize it in line with screen size.
+- The 'strapline' text seemed too large on smaller screens.
+I used a viewport ("vw") related sizing on the font as well as media queries to improve the look of this.

 ## Deployment